GraphmindDartmouth/DISGEN/README.md

 ```bash
 python gnnexp.py --dataset {dataset} --dataset_root {dataset_root}  --train_val_test_idx_save_root {train_val_test_idx_save_root}
 ```
-The data augmentation will generate augmented views of the original graph and save them in the dataset_root.
+The data augmentation will generate augmented views of the original graph and save them in the {dataset_root}.
 {dataset_root} is also the path to save the dataset.

 The train, validation, small and large test index will be saved in train_val_test_idx_save_root.